avna1/Foodies-/README.md

 - Login Page : The page where the admin will input his or her credential to access the admin side of the system.
 - Category Page : The page where all product/menu categories are listed and being managed by admin.
 - Menu Page : The page where the product/menu is listed and can be managed by the admin.
-- User pgae : The page where admin can add others admin to control.
+- User page : The page where admin can add others admin to control.

  link : http://localhost/foodly/admin